stakater/application/README.md

 All notable changes to this project will be documented here

+### v1.2.0
+- Fix: remove `probes` key from deployment.
+Note: This is a breaking change.
+Applications need to update values file accordingly.

 ### v1.1.14
 - Feature: replica field is made optional

 ### v1.1.13
 - Fix: fix templating error in `Deployment.envFrom.secretRef`, fixes an `error converting YAML to JSON` error when `application.deployment.envfrom[].name` is set.